http://www.saltworkstechnologies.com

 [0034] According to a further aspect of the invention, there is

 provided a method for desalinating saltwater.
-The method includes
+The method

-chamber bounded by and in ionic communication with a product
+product chamber bounded by and in ionic communication with a

-that when a voltage is applied to the product chamber in excess of
+voltage such that when a voltage is applied to the product

-the desalination voltage cations and anions migrate from the
+chamber in excess of the desalination voltage cations and anions

-membranes, respectively, the sufficient voltage comprising the
+and anion exchange membranes, respectively, the sufficient

-drive voltage and being greater than or equal to the desalination
+voltage comprising the drive voltage and being greater than or

 [0035] Employing a plurality of drive cells to generate a drive

-voltage can include flowing diluent of a first ionic concentration
+voltage can include flowing diluent of a first ionic

-boundary between and in ionic communication with the diluent and
+forming a shared boundary between and in ionic communication

-concentrate chambers such that ions flow from the concentrate to
+with the diluent and concentrate chambers such that ions flow

-the diluent, and the other of the cation or anion exchange
+from the concentrate to the diluent, and the other of the cation

-communication with adjacent pairs of drive cells.
+in ionic communication with adjacent pairs of drive cells.

 [0036] The method can further include flowing solution

-having an ionic concentration greater than or equal to that of the
+having an ionic concentration greater than or equal to that of

-membrane, respectively.
+exchange membrane, respectively.

 [0037] The diluent can be the solution flowing through the anion